-On 3rd january, around 11PM we started from Bangalore and headed towards Electronic City.Night drive has different charm .
-After a 80 km drive , we stopped at McDonald’s for a munch !!
+On 3rd January, around 11PM we started from Bangalore and headed towards Electronic City.Night drive has a different charm .
+After an 80 km drive , we stopped at McDonald’s for a munch !!

 The climate was pleasant,air was filled with a crisp chillness with a soothing breeze.
-It was the hour for morning walk.
+It was the hour for a morning walk.
 So I could only see heads with no traffic rules 😉

 “The sea! the sea! the open sea!, The blue, the fresh, the ever free!”

 After doing a lot of photo shot and enjoying some crab fry we went to Ashram, our last destination before leaving Pondicherry.

 As we entered Ashram gate, We walked in an unbroken line into complete silence, kept in line the whole length by volunteers who’d walled up the short distance to the samadhi of Aurobindo, and the Divine Mother.
 We sat in the verandah to gaze at the samadhi, which was what everybody was doing who wasn’t meditating with eyes closed.

 I went into the bookshop, in line again and saw many, many pictures of Aurobindo and the Mother at all times in their lives, I bought some books .We left pondicherry around 4PM after having a cup of filter coffee at “KBS kofi barr”.